worthyag/SixLove/draftReport.md

 ### 5.1.3 The `planner` app

-In terms of the `planner` app it was imperative that I the page loads, and that users are able to use the calendar to add, edit, view, and delete tennis sessions.
+In terms of the `planner` app it was imperative that I tested that the page loaded without error, and that users are able to use the calendar to add, edit, view, and delete tennis sessions.
 I also had to ensure that those changes were in fact reflected in the database.
+Code snippet 20 displays the unit tests that I conducted.

 ```python
 ...